 - Hard starting or not starting

-As I mentioned previously, I’ve got an LM7 vortec 5300 and the car has been a beast.
-I bought it brand new in 2002, and now with 220k miles on the clock it has hardly had any engine-related issues over the course of ownership.
+My 5.3 Vortec with the LM7 engine has been the cheapest car to maintain that I’ve ever owned.
+I bought it brand new in 2002, and now with 230k+ miles on the clock it has hardly had any engine-related issues over the course of ownership.
 It’s made probably 100 multi-state roadtrips, never with any issues outside of a flat tire here and there.

 The engine blocks on these cars are extremely solid and capable.
 The suspension and other non-engine parts on this car are more likely to fail before the engine gives out on you.
 You’ll see a lot of people questioning the reliability of these engines on the forums.
-However, the only concerning problem here is the excessive oil consumption (first problem I mentioned) which can easily be fixed by turning off the AFM.
-Who wants to drive on half an engine anyways?
+Active fuel management does cause problems with lifters and oil consumption, but these can be fixed by disabling AFM.
+With it disabled these engines will be just as strong as the Gen III’s that don’t have AFM.